-- · Because tumor cells cannot diffuse through the falx cerebri, we set the diffusivity of every tetrahedron crossing the falx to zero.
-One can notice on Figures 4, 6, 7 and 9 that the falx is not a simple plane between the two hemispheres, but tumor cells can actually diffuse from one hemisphere to the other across the corpus callosum. - The GTV1 capacity is set to the maximum carrying capacity of the brain tissue C{max} ($3.5 \times 10^4 Cells mm^{-3}$). - As discussed in [28], one cannot determine both α and ρ from two different instants only.
-We thus arbitrarily set $\rho = \frac{\eta}{100}$ (η is defined in Section III-D.1).
-The α parameter is then adapted to qualitatively fit the diffusion of the model with the images of the patient acquired 6 months later.
-We found $\alpha = 5 \times 10^{-3}$, which leads to a maximum diffusion value of $10^{-5}mm^2s^{-1}$.
+- The GTV1 capacity is set to the maximum carrying capacity of the brain tissue $C{\text{max}}$ (3.5 × 10 Cells mm-3). - As discussed in [28], one cannot determine both α and ρ from two different instants only.
+We, thus, arbitrarily set ρ = η/100 (η is defined in Section III-D1).
+The α parameter is then adapted to qualitatively fit the diffusion of the model with the images of the patient acquired 6 mo later.
+We found α = 5 × 10-3, which leads to a maximum diffusion value of 10-5 mm s-1.
 This value is consistent with the diffusion value used in [9] (2 times smaller).
-However, inter-subject diffusion parameters are difficult to compare, since different tumors can have different diffusion properties.
+However, intersubject diffusion parameters are difficult to compare, since different tumors can have different diffusion properties.

 The material diffusivity values are summed up in Table II.
-Figure 6 summarizes the diffusion model and the boundary conditions.
-The model is first used to solve the stationary version of Equation 11, so as to interpolate the c function between the two initial contours delineating the GTV1 and GTV2 (Figure 7).
+Fig. 6 summarizes the diffusion model and the boundary conditions.
+The model is first used to solve the stationary version of (11), so as to interpolate the c function between the two initial contours delineating the GTV1 and GTV2 (Fig. 7).